Skip to content

 Product Dimensions

 Intuitive Shipping requires specific values for length, width, and height to calculate dimensional volume.
-These must reflect the shipping dimensions - either the packed size of the product or the size of its individual package if it ships on its own or without additional packaging.
+These values must reflect the shipping dimensions, either the packed size of the product or the size of its individual package if it ships on its own or without additional packaging.

-You can enter dimensions directly into your Intuitive Shipping product settings, even if your eCommerce platform has dedicated dimension fields.
-If the dimensions in Intuitive Shipping differ from those in your platform’s product settings, Intuitive Shipping will override the platform values.
+You can enter dimensions directly into your Intuitive Shipping product settings, even if your eCommerce platform has its own dimension fields.
+If the values in Intuitive Shipping are different from those in your platform’s product settings, Intuitive Shipping will use its own values instead.

-Shopify does not currently offer fields for product length, width, or height.
-If you’re using Shopify and plan to use conditions, rate types, or packing algorithms that require dimensions or volume, you’ll need to enter product dimensions to Intuitive Shipping.
+Shopify does not currently support dedicated fields for product length, width, or height.
+If you’re using Shopify and plan to apply conditions, rate types, or packing algorithms that rely on dimensions or volume, you’ll need to enter product dimensions in Intuitive Shipping.

-BigCommerce does include product fields for length, width, and height.
-If you’re using BigCommerce with dimension or volume-based settings, shipping dimension values in Intuitive Shipping will override the dimensions in BigCommerce.
+BigCommerce provides product fields for length, width, and height.
+If you’re using BigCommerce with dimension or volume-based settings, the dimension values in Intuitive Shipping will override those in BigCommerce.

-Intuitive Shipping does not sync product dimensions with BigCommerce product settings.
+Intuitive Shipping does not sync product dimensions with BigCommerce.

-We check product dimensional values at checkout before calculating rates.
-If dimensons are required for the calculation, we first look at the products in the cart.
+We check product dimension values at checkout before calculating rates.
+If dimensions are required, we first check the products in the cart.
 If dimensions are stored in Intuitive Shipping, those will be used.
 If not, we’ll use the dimensions from your BigCommerce product settings.

 Product Weights

 Both Shopify and BigCommerce let you store product weights in their systems.
 However, if you enter product weights in Intuitive Shipping, those values will override the weights from your eCommerce platform.
-This means if there’s a difference between the two, Intuitive Shipping will use the weight value from our system instead of the one saved in your eCommerce platform.
+This means that if there is a difference between the two, Intuitive Shipping will use the weight value from our system instead of the one saved in your platform.

-Intuitive Shipping does not sync product weights with your eCommerce platform product settings.
+Intuitive Shipping does not sync product weight with your eCommerce platform.

 We check product weight values at checkout before calculating rates.
-If weight is required for the calculation, we first look at the products in the cart.
+If weights are required, we first check the products in the cart.
 If weights are stored in Intuitive Shipping, those will be used.
-If not, we’ll use the weights from your eCommerce platform’s product settings.
+If not, we’ll use the weights from your eCommerce platform product settings.

 Additional Pieces